aws/aws-encryption-sdk-javascript/modules/hkdf-node/README.md

 # @aws-crypto/hkdf-node

-Another HMAC-based Key Derivation Function for node.js.
+Another HMAC-based Key Derivation Function for Node.js.
 The function is very simple,
-but having a controlled, reviewed, and blessed version is valuable.
+but having a reviewed version
+with extensive test vectors is valuable.
-As a crypto primitive this is helpful to have, but the nodejs `crypto` module only exposes what openssl supports.
+As a crypto primitive it is useful, but the Node.js `crypto` module only exposes what openssl supports.
-Since it is so simple and derivable, there are no plans to include this in core.
+Since it is so simple and derivable, there are no plans to include this in Node.js core.

 spec: https://tools.ietf.org/html/rfc5869